 Foldables enthusiasts better not hold their breath waiting for the long-rumored foldable iPhone Flip, as a new report claims it might not arrive for another 2-3 years at the earliest.

 That’s according to Bloomberg’s Mark Gurman in his 'Power On’ newsletter, who noted that Apple's entry into the foldable phone world looks to be a way off.
 If true, that would mean Samsung would be the only major company to go big on foldables outside China.
+Firm Display Supply Chain Consultants also believes that a 2023 release is more likely, if not 2024.

 - Everything we've heard about the foldable iPhone Flip